Lake Pupuke: Geology

+Lake Pupuke is one of the oldest known features of the Auckland volcanic field, erupting an estimated 193,200 years ago.

 Other similar craters in the Auckland volcanic field were either buried by later eruptions, or breached by erosion as rainwater collected and overflowed the edge of the crater.
 Lake Pupuke remains a lake because, unlike the other vents, its eruptions produced substantial lava flows; water can thus escape through cracks in the lava reaching under the crater wall, creating a series of freshwater springs along the beaches between Takapuna and Milford.
 The lava flow at the end of Takapuna Beach enveloped a kauri forest, producing an internationally significant collection of tree moulds, which has been called "New Zealand’s only example of a fossil forest preserved in a lava flow" and which "ranks among the best examples in the world."
 Some moulds have escaped burial by the boat ramp and car park built on top of the lava, and can be viewed at low tide.

 A small scoria cone existed to the west of Lake Pupuke, which was quarried during European settlement.

 History

 In 1894, a pump house was built on the shore of the lake to supply fresh water to the local area.
 This was replaced in 1906 by a second pump house.
 As a result of increasing demand, the water level of the lake fell and water quality decreased.
 The use of the lake as a fresh water supply was discontinued in 1944 when new supplies were sourced from reservoirs in the Waitākere Ranges.
 The second pump house has become a Category II protected building under the New Zealand Historic Places Trust in 1983.
 The building is now home to The PumpHouse Theatre with three performance spaces including an outdoor amphitheatre.

-Vallisneria plants were introduced to the lake, and dominates much of the lake floor.
+Introduced Vallisneria plants dominate much of the lake floor.